morningspace/docker-registry-cli/README.md

 reg-cli rm -f mr.io/alpine:latest
 ```

-## Something else you may need to know
+## Notes

-* **Enable image deletion**: Before run the `cli rm` command, make sure you have enabled `image deletion` on the registry.
+* *Enable image deletion*: Before run the `reg-cli rm` command, make sure you have enabled `image deletion` on the registry.
 Otherwise, you may get 405 Error when run the command.
 This can be configured by either defining environment variable `REGISTRY_STORAGE_DELETE_ENABLED` to be `"true"` or adding corresponding configuration option to `config.yml` on the registry.
-See "[Docker Registry Configuration](https://docs.docker.com/registry/configuration/#delete)" for details.
+See [here](https://docs.docker.com/registry/configuration/#delete) for details.

-* **Dependencies**: The cli needs `bash`, `curl`, `jq` to be installed as its dependencies.
+* *Dependencies*: The cli needs `bash`, `curl`, `jq`, `docker` to be installed as its dependencies.
 You may need to install some of them by yourself if run outside container and they do not exist.

-* **Alternatives**: There are [other alternatives](https://github.com/search?q=docker+registry+cli&type=Repositories) that can be found on GitHub.
+* *Alternatives*: There are [other alternatives](https://github.com/search?q=docker+registry+cli&type=Repositories) that can be found on GitHub.
 Most of them are written in `Go` or `Python`.
-See "[Why it is different](#why-it-is-different)" to understand why Docker Registry CLI is different from them.
+See "[Why Different](#why-it-is-different)" to understand why Docker Registry CLI is different from others.

 ## Contact